-In addition, prior to selecting a proposal, the PHA must determine that the site is suitable from the standpoint of facilitating and furthering full compliance with the applicable Civil Rights Laws, regulations, and Executive Orders, and that the site meets the HQS site and neighborhood standards at 24 CFR 982.401(1).
+In addition, prior to selecting a proposal, the PHA must determine that the site is suitable from the standpoint of facilitating and furthering full compliance with the applicable Civil Rights Laws, regulations, and Executive Orders, and that the site meets the HQS site and neighborhood standards at 24 CFR 982.401(l).

-It is the BHA goal to select sites for PBV housing that provide for deconcentrating poverty and expanding housing and economic opportunities.
-In complying with this goal the BHA will limit approval of sites for PBV housing in areas which have poverty concentrations of 20 percent or less.
-Due to the high density and small geographic areas of most census tracts in Brockton, the BHA will assess this goal for the census tract in which the project is proposed and take into consideration the immediately contiguous tracts.
+It is the PHA goal to select sites for PBV housing that provide for deconcentrating poverty and expanding housing and economic opportunities.
+In complying with this goal the PHA will limit approval of sites for PBV housing in census tracts that have poverty concentrations of 20 percent or less.

-The BHA will take into consideration th extent to which PBV assistance will complement other local redevelopment activities designed to deconcentrate poverty and expand housing and economic opportunities in such areas.
+However, the PHA will grant exceptions to the 20 percent standard where the PHA determines that the PBV assistance will complement other local redevelopment activities designed to deconcentrate poverty and expand housing and economic opportunities in census tracts with poverty concentrations greater than 20 percent, such as sites in: